mrislam11378/OCP4.x-and-icp4i-install/Install_OCP_4.2vmware.md

     ./openshift-install create manifests --dir=./mislam  # replace --dir=[contents] with your project dir
     ```

+14. You will need to edit manifests/cluster-scheduler-02-config.yml file and change the value of spec.mastersSchedulable to false.

+    ```bash
+    vim mislam/manifests//cluster-scheduler-02-config.yml
+    ```

+    This will make sure the cluster doesn't try to put your applications on master nodes.
+Red Hat assumes that at some point in the future kubernetes will allow this and you may want to leave it true so you can use your control plane nodes as compute nodes as well.

-14. Now we will create the ignition files.
+15. Now we will create the ignition files.
 Run the following command from `/opt`.
 This will **consume** all your manifests file so you might want to create backups.

     ```bash
     ./openshift-install create ignition-configs --dir=./mislam # replace --dir=[contents] with your project dir